 - Richard Benjamin, who is the director of “The Pentagon Wars,” has a small role as Secretary of Defense Caspar Weinberger.
 Benjamin, who also acted in “Catch-22,” “Portnoy’s Complaint” and “Westworld,” does a credible job but he might have tightened up the filmmaking somewhat if he had remained behind the camera.

 - Oscar winner Olympia Dukakis (remember her brother in a real tank?) plays the “Madame Chairman” of the armed services committee that’s grilling Grammer.
-She’s solid in the role and has also been in “Moonstruck” (her Oscar) and “Look Who’s Talking.”
+She’s OK in the role and has also been in the really stupid and overrated “Moonstruck” (her Oscar) and the only-a-little-better “Look Who’s Talking.”

 Unauthorized use and/or duplication of this material